 Massdrop and MEE Audio provide listeners with a single MMCX cable, which terminates in a 3.5mm jack.
 It’s 130cm long, which left a lot of slack when I walked around.
 If you’re taller than I (165cm), you may enjoy the extra cable length.
 Listeners whose smartphones don’t feature a headphone port will have to buy an MMCX-to-USB-C cable or a dongle.
 Make sure you connect the MMCX connectors until you feel a snap.
 If the connections aren’t secure, you may experience audio cut-outs on either channel.

-As illustrated by the frequency response chart above, the MEE Audio Pinnacle PX have a relatively tame sound with minor attenuation to sub-bass frequencies.
-This de-emphasis makes it less likely for auditory masking to occur between the bass and midrange frequencies.
+As illustrated by the frequency response chart above, the MEE Audio Pinnacle PX have a relatively tame sound with minor attenuation to midrange frequencies.
+This accurate reproduction of bass and midrange notes makes prevents auditory masking.
 Since the most important frequencies (100Hz-1kHz) experience little deviation, the Pinnacle PX IEMs are well-suited to accurately reproduce any audio playback from pop-punk to podcasts.
 It can, on occasion, be hard to differentiate instruments from one another, especially their resonant frequencies.

 Isolation is excellent for a pair of non-noise cancelling earbuds, low rumbles will be minimally hushed, while higher-pitched noises and distant chatter will be markedly quieted by the seal created with the earbuds.
 Of course, this means you should take a few moments to find the right fit, and it will take a bit as Massdrop and MEE Audio provide listeners with nine pairs of ear tips.